bwbensonjr/mapoli/README.md

 - [Governor's Council Districts](districts/pages/gov-council-districts.html)
 - [U.S. House Districts](districts/pages/us-house-districts.html)

+### Fun Facts

+- Every `mapoli` State Representative district has approximately the same population (currently about 44,000 people) the districts vary widely in geographic size.
+  - The smallest State Representative district in area is Speaker Aaron Michlewitz's [Third Suffolk district](districts/pages/state-rep-third-suffolk.html) coming in at a petite 1.36 square miles.
+  - The largest State Representative district in area is [Third Berkshire district](districts/pages/state-rep-third-berkshire.html) represented by Leigh Davis of Great Barrington.
+The district is 551 square miles containing 18 separate municipalities.

 ### Statewide District Overviews and Comparisons

 The district atlas contains statewide maps for each legislative office